 Her work has been developed and presented by Ars Nova, Azuka Theater, Clubbed Thumb, LAByrinth Theatre Co., Playwrights Realm, The Playwrights’ Center, New York Stage & Film, PlayPenn’s The Foundry, Theater Exile and InterAct Theatre Company.
 Commissions: Philadelphia Museum of Art, The Hearth, Tiny Dynamite.

-Emma moved to Brooklyn from Philadelphia, where she spent the last five years writing and producing new theater, and developing resources, audience, and community for local playwrights.
-In Philly, Emma co-founded the critically acclaimed producing playwrights collective Orbiter 3 ("the most exciting development in Philadelphia Theatre since the opening of FringeArts," Philadelphia Magazine, 2014), with whom she presented the world premiere of new works by James Ijames, Emily Acker, Douglas Williams, Mary Tuomanen, Sam Henderson, and L M Feldman (forthcoming May 2018).
-In 2017, Orbiter 3 became the youngest company ever to win a Barrymore Award for Excellence in Theatre, after receiving twelve nominations--including seven for its 2015 production of Emma's play A Knee That Can Bend.
+Emma moved to New York in 2017 after five years in Philadelphia, where she co-founded the producing playwrights collective Orbiter 3 ("the most exciting development in Philadelphia Theatre since the opening of FringeArts," Philadelphia Magazine, 2014).
+Orbiter 3 premiered new works by James Ijames, Emma (A Knee That Can Bend), Emily Acker, Douglas Williams, Mary Tuomanen, Sam Henderson, and L M Feldman to critical acclaim.
+In 2017, Orbiter 3 became the youngest company ever to win a Barrymore Award for Excellence in Theatre, after receiving twelve nominations.

 She is also a member of the Kilroys, an artist collective combatting bias against women, trans*, and nonbinary playwrights by producing the annual Kilroys List.